humphs078/pands-project/README.md

 The script is run from the command line with the command *python analysis.py*.

-The repository contains a [requirements.txt](requirements.txt) file. to install all the libraries required to run the script run the following command *pip install -r requirements.txt* (https://www.geeksforgeeks.org/how-to-automatically-install-required-packages-from-a-python-script/ - accessed 27/04/2023)
+The repository contains a [requirements.txt](requirements.txt) file.
+To install all the libraries required to run the script run the following command *pip install -r requirements.txt* (https://www.geeksforgeeks.org/how-to-automatically-install-required-packages-from-a-python-script/ - accessed 27/04/2023)